-The NSW Government has committed $3.5 million towards research into the use of cannabis medicines for children with severe, treatment-resistant refractory epilepsy.
-A Compassionate Access Scheme and clinical trials are underway.
+The NSW Government has committed $3.5 million towards research into the use of cannabis medicines for children with severe, treatment-resistant refractory epilepsy, including a Compassionate Access Scheme and clinical trials.

-Since July 2016, NSW children with severe, treatment-resistant refractory epilepsy have been provided with compassionate access to Epidiolex®, an oral pharmaceutical formulation of cannabis medicine containing the non-psychoactive cannabinoid Cannabidiol (CBD).
-Developed by the UK-based company GW Pharmaceuticals, Epidiolex® has shown promise in the treatment of epilepsy in children and young people in overseas Phase III clinical trials.
+In July 2016, the NSW Government established a scheme to give NSW children with severe, treatment-resistant refractory epilepsy compassionate access to Epidiolex (subsequently registered on the Australian Register of Therapeutic Goods as Epidyolex®), an oral pharmaceutical formulation of cannabis medicine containing the non-psychoactive cannabinoid Cannabidiol (CBD).1 Epidyolex® was developed by the UK-based company GW Pharmaceuticals and has shown promise in the treatment of epilepsy2,3 in children and young people.

-The Compassionate Access Scheme is for a small number of children who are not able to participate in paediatric epilepsy clinical trials due to the refractory nature of their epilepsy, which has proven unresponsive to all conventional treatments.
-Up to 66 of NSW’s sickest children at any one time will be able to gain access to this cannabis medicine under the Compassionate Access Scheme.
+The Compassionate Access Scheme was established for a small number of children unable to participate in paediatric epilepsy clinical trials due to the refractory nature of their epilepsy, which was unresponsive to all conventional treatments.
+Up to 66 of NSW’s sickest children at any one time could gain access to this cannabis medicine under the Compassionate Access Scheme.

-NSW researchers at the Sydney Children’s Hospitals Network (SCHN) are leading the Compassionate Access Scheme (see fact sheet below) and clinical trials.
-These are currently underway across four sites: Sydney Children’s Hospital, Randwick; The Children’s Hospital at Westmead; Royal North Shore Hospital; and John Hunter Children’s Hospital.
-While providing potential relief from the symptoms of severe refractory epilepsy for sick children and their families, the NSW Government’s Compassionate Access Scheme for Epidiolex® is also providing valuable safety information, which adds to the international evidence base for the treatment of childhood epilepsy.
+NSW researchers at the Sydney Children’s Hospitals Network (SCHN) led the Compassionate Access Scheme and paediatric epilepsy clinical trials.
+In addition to providing potential relief from the symptoms of severe refractory epilepsy for sick children and their families, the Compassionate Access Scheme for Epidyolex® contributed to the evidence base which supported it being registered on the Australian Register of Therapeutic Goods in September 2020.

 Rett Syndrome clinical trial

-Another clinical trial, funded by the NSW Government and designed by the SCHN, aims to evaluate the long-term safety and efficacy of a new cannabis medicine called Cannabidivarin (CBDV).
-CBDV will be used to treat seizures in 30 children with Rett Syndrome aged between the ages of one and 18 years.
+A Phase I investigator led clinical trial, funded by the NSW Government and designed by the SCHN, was set up to evaluate the long-term safety and efficacy of a new cannabis medicine called Cannabidivarin (CBDV).
+CBDV was used to treat seizures in five children in NSW with Rett Syndrome.

 International clinical trial – Tuberous Sclerosis Complex

-The GW Pharmaceuticals partnership has allowed NSW children and young people with the rare disorder Tuberous Sclerosis Complex (TSC) to take part in the GW-sponsored international clinical trial evaluating the use of Epidiolex® in treating their seizures.
+The NSW Government's partnership with GW Pharmaceuticals has allowed three NSW children and young people with the rare disorder Tuberous Sclerosis Complex (TSC) to take part in the GW-sponsored international clinical trial evaluating the use of Epidyolex® in treating their seizures.

 International clinical trial – Dravet Syndrome